Destination Host Unreachable -Fix Ping Error Message

 Reasons to Get the ICMP Error Destination Host Unreachable

-Any one of the reasons listed below can get you to the ICMP Echo message Destination Host Unreachable.
+One of the reasons listed below can get you to the ICMP Echo message Destination Host Unreachable.

-1. Your Default Gateway doesn't know the route to the destination IP address
+1. Your Default Gateway doesn't know the route to the destination IP address.

-2. Packet Routing issue on Remote gateway
+2. Packet Routing issues on Remote Gateway.

-3. The destination host might be down
+3. The destination host might be down.

-4. Loose Connection
+4. Loose Connection.

-5. Wrong Firewall Settings
+5. Strict Firewall Settings.

 The answer is no.